imamuratakehiro/Direct/README.md

 ## About Branches
 The main branch contains the core codes of Direct approaches.
 The code for each specific method is in the branch.
-The following branch contains the codes of the method that is proposed in (URL of the thesis which is going to be published).
+The following branch contains the codes of the method that is proposed in [Multi-Task Learning Approaches for Music Similarity Representation Learning Based on Individual Instrument Sounds](http://www.apsipa2024.org/files/papers/333.pdf).
 - Direct-Reconst

 ## About files